Zero-point energy: Overview

 In classical mechanics all particles can be thought of as having some energy made up of their potential energy and kinetic energy.
 Temperature, for example, arises from the intensity of random particle motion caused by kinetic energy (known as Brownian motion).
 As temperature is reduced to absolute zero, it might be thought that all motion ceases and particles come completely to rest.
 In fact, however, kinetic energy is retained by particles even at the lowest possible temperature.
 The random motion corresponding to this zero-point energy never vanishes; it is a consequence of the uncertainty principle of quantum mechanics.

 The uncertainty principle states that no object can ever have precise values of position and velocity simultaneously.
 The total energy of a quantum mechanical object (potential and kinetic) is described by its Hamiltonian which also describes the system as a harmonic oscillator, or wave function, that fluctuates between various energy states (see wave-particle duality).
 All quantum mechanical systems undergo fluctuations even in their ground state, a consequence of their wave-like nature.
 The uncertainty principle requires every quantum mechanical system to have a fluctuating zero-point energy greater than the minimum of its classical potential well.
 This results in motion even at absolute zero.
 For example, liquid helium does not freeze under atmospheric pressure regardless of temperature due to its zero-point energy.

 Given the equivalence of mass and energy expressed by Albert Einstein's E = mc^{2}, any point in space that contains energy can be thought of as having mass to create particles.
-Virtual particles spontaneously flash into existence at every point in space due to the energy of quantum fluctuations caused by the uncertainty principle.
-Modern physics has developed quantum field theory (QFT) to understand the fundamental interactions between matter and forces, it treats every single point of space as a quantum harmonic oscillator.
+Modern physics has developed quantum field theory (QFT) to understand the fundamental interactions between matter and forces; it treats every single point of space as a quantum harmonic oscillator.
 According to QFT the universe is made up of matter fields, whose quanta are fermions (i.e. leptons and quarks), and force fields, whose quanta are bosons (e.g. photons and gluons).
 All these fields have zero-point energy.
-Recent experiments advocate the idea that particles themselves can be thought of as excited states of the underlying quantum vacuum, and that all properties of matter are merely vacuum fluctuations arising from interactions of the zero-point field.
+Recent experiments support the idea that particles themselves can be thought of as excited states of the underlying quantum vacuum, and that all properties of matter are merely vacuum fluctuations arising from interactions of the zero-point field.